TARAKANY! The Power of One Tour: Europe 2019, pt. 2

 In November 2019 Tarakany! will hit the road for the second part of their European tour in support of their first English-language album “The Power of One”, released by A-F Records (USA) and split album with Israelis Useless ID “Among Other Zeroes and Ones”, released in Europe on Shield Recordings.

-The band will perform both songs in English from these two records, and the main band hits, undoubtedly expected by the Russian-speaking audience from Germany and Switzerland.
+The band will perform both songs in English from these two records, and the main band hits, undoubtedly expected by the Russian-speaking audience from Germany.

 Four European shows out of eleven will be played together with the Berliners ZSK, who in their turn will join Tarakany! in Russia for big shows in Moscow and Saint Petersburg early in November.
 Moreover, Tarakany! and ZSK are working on a split album, which will be internationally released this year.